Opposition leader denies ties to Venezuela invasion plotters

 The government’s chief of strategic operations, Adm.
 Remigio Ceballos, announced that more than 25,000 soldiers were mounting search operations to ensure the country is free of “mercenaries and paramilitaries.

-Venezuelan authorities said Monday they arrested another eight accused “mercenaries” in a coastal town and showed images of security forces handling the shirtless men without identifying them.
+Venezuelan authorities said Monday they arrested another eight accused “mercenaries” in a coastal town and showed images on state TV of several unidentified men handcuffed and lying prone in a street.

+One video depicted security forces handling a man authorities identified as Venezuelan National Guardsman Capt.
+Antonio Sequea, who participated in a barracks revolt against Maduro a year ago.
+Goudreau had identified Sequea as a commander working with him on the ground in Venezuela.

 “Venezuela holds the governments of Donald Trump and Colombia’s Ivan Duque responsible for the unknown and dangerous consequences of this provocative mercenary aggression,” Maduro’s government said in a letter to the international community.